-62. Plaintiff brings this action as a class action under Rule 23 of the Federal Rules of Civil Procedure, on behalf of a proposed class (the "Class"), defined as:
+94. Plaintiffs bring this action as a class action under Rule 23 of the Federal Rules of Civil Procedure, on behalf of a proposed class (the "Class"), defined as:

-All persons who used the Zoom app for iOS during the applicable limitations period.
+All persons in the United States who used Zoom during the applicable limitations period.